Dry Brushing–Benefits and How To

 5. This process can also be done on the face with a more delicate brush or a guasha tool.

 6. Finish up by taking a shower or a bath to wash off any dead skin cells.
-You can do some hydrotherapy in the shower to further enhance the circulatory impacts of this session.
-To do this you would turn the water to hot for a few seconds, then to very cold—as cold as your body can handle, and then back to to hot.
+To further enhance the circulatory impacts of this session, you can do some hydrotherapy in the shower.
+To do this, you would turn the water to hot for a few seconds, then to very cold—as cold as your body can handle—and then back to hot.
 Repeat this for at least three rounds.

 7. Apply a natural oil or moisturizing lotion to the skin.

 • Don’t brush too hard!
 This is best done with a soft and smooth stroke.
-Your skin may be lightly pink after brushing, but you do not want the skin to itch, sting, or hurt.
-You will notice though that after a while the skin will be less sensitive.
-The brushes will be rinsed out every few uses with a mild soap and hot water.
+Your skin may be lightly pink after brushing, but you do not want it to itch, sting, or hurt.
+You will notice, though, that after a while, the skin will be less sensitive.
+The brushes should be rinsed out every few uses with mild soap and hot water.

 Selecting a Brush